-- Read this course outline and be prepared to discuss in class. - Read Chapters 1 and 2 of your text. - As a result of your reading assignment write down at least three (3) questions that you would find beneficial to discuss in class. - Prepare for a test on the assigned readings.
+- Read this course outline and be prepared to discuss in class. - Read Chapters 1 and 2 of your text. - Prepare for a test on the assigned readings.

 Evaluation - Assessment of Student Performance:

 The final grade in the course will be based on the following elements.
 Wherever possible facilitators will use rubrics to assess your performance and offer feedback.